-When you go to a conventional department or non-discount chain store, always head for the clearance racks, for an assortment of kids’ clothes at far lower than the ticket price.
-Also pay attention to “buy one get one free” coupons and other money-saving offers the stores put out to get you in the door.
+When you go to a conventional department or non-discount chain store, always head for the clearance racks for an assortment of kids’ clothes at far lower than the ticket price.
+Also, pay attention to “buy one get one free” coupons and other money-saving offers the stores put out to get you in the door.
 Closeout stores are another excellent option for bargains on kids’ clothes.
 They’re often discontinued or last year’s styles, but they’re also about half of what they’d cost in a department store.
 Closeout stores can come in especially handy for baby gifts and you-can-never-have-too-many basics like 100% cotton “onesies” and pajamas.

 Thrifty Ideas for Kids’ Clothes – Not Your Sister’s Hand-Me-Downs

 Look at it from a “green” point of view and turn yesterday’s tacky hand-me-downs into today’s trendy recyclables.
 Instead of passing off clothes from one of your kids to the next (or your sister’s), have a kids’ clothing tradeoff with a group of friends.
 That way the clothes are, if not exactly new, then at least new to the family getting them!
 Make it more of a party atmosphere for you and the other moms and serve refreshments or have a potluck lunch.
 Schedule it as a seasonal event.
-Make sure everyone knows that the clothes should be washed beforehand and if size or gender are considerations.
+Make sure everyone knows that the clothes should be washed beforehand and that size or gender are considerations to note.

 Thrifty Ideas for Kids’ Clothes – Go Online